graphql-nexus/nexus/docs/getting-started.md

 });
 ```

-## Type Mixing

-When hand constructing schemas in a GraphQL Interface Definition Language (IDL) file, one of the big pain points is making a change to multiple types at once, for instance when adding a field to an interface.
-Changing types, keeping consistent descriptions, field deprecation are all difficult when you're maintaining this by hand.

-## Abstract Type

-Have you ever found yourself re-using the same set of fields in multiple types, but it doesn't necessarily warrant the ceremony of being a named `interface` type?
-Or maybe you have a set of fields that are mirrored in both the input & output.

 ## Resolving: Property

 One common idiom in GraphQL is exposing fields that mask or rename the property name on the backing object.
 GraphQLiteral provides a `property` option on the field configuration object, for conveniently accessing an object property without needing to define a resolver function.